NLeSC/guide/languages/javascript.md

 [These](http://www.youtube.com/watch?v=yQaAGmHNn9s&list=PLA56F6A06883A2AD8) video tutorials (totaling a couple of hours) are useful if you're just starting with learning the JavaScript language.

 To develop a website, usually, JavaScript frameworks are used.
 For direct manipulation of the HTML DOM tree and HTTP calls [jQuery](http://jquery.com) can be used.
-[AngularJS](https://angularjs.org) is a framework that separates the view from JavaScript and binds HTML elements to JavaScript code.
-It can be used for single and multi-page web applications.
-We advise to use [John Papas style guide](https://github.com/johnpapa/angularjs-styleguide) when making an Angular application.
+[React](https://facebook.github.io/react/) is a library which can used to create interactive User Interfaces by combining components.
+[Redux](http://redux.js.org/) is a library which can be used to let state changes flow through React components.

 ## Web Standards Curriculum